Skip to main content

 It's Okay to Need a Little Help

-It was the balance of risk - the only person I could let down would be myself, so this felt like a risk worth taking.
-And the other issue, and this is more common, is that I believed it came across as some sort of a weakness to ask for help.
+It was a balance of risk—the only person I could let down would be myself, so this felt like a risk worth taking.
+The other issue, which is more common, is that I believe asking for help came across as a weakness.

 We could all do more to improve the way we tackle problems, and asking for help is something we need to get better at.
-Do you guys have any examples of how the stigma of asking for help has impacted your life, and how you got around it?
-Take the step this week of sitting down and coming up with two occasions in your life where you feel like you should ask for help, and try to actually do it, and I will do the same!
+Do you guys have any examples of how the stigma of asking for help has impacted your life and how you got around it?
+Take the step this week of sitting down and coming up with two occasions in your life where you feel like you should ask for help and try to do it, and I will do the same!
 It will be interesting to see the impact of this moving forward.

 Comments